-New Study and Webinar on Strong Preliminary Results & Lessons From 1st year of CMP Coreq Implementation
+New Study and Webinar on Strong Preliminary Results & Lessons From First Year of CMP Coreq Implementation

 - Posted by Lisa Savcak

 A newly released WestEd study examines the challenges and successes of CMP corequisite implementation at six institutions in six different states.
 Across these institutions, 65% of students—students who would have otherwise been placed into traditional developmental courses—earned college math credit in a single semester.
 That’s more than three times the success rate of the traditional remedial approach, saving students time and money on their path to a degree.

 On March 13, we hosted a webinar to share these promising findings with our network as well as non-network participants interested in learning about CMP coreqs.
 The webinar was very well attended, reflecting the interest in and need for these types of thoughtful and quality offerings.

 - Ellen Mulqueeny, Math Faculty, Kent State University